swilsonmedia/fred/docs/git/merge/README.md

 ## Merge

 Merge a feature branch into master.
 This command takes care of **10** commands in one!
-This command can be preformed from any branch within the repo.
+Merge can be preformed from any branch within the repo.

 ### Usage